 Under HKFRS 16 "Leases", for all leases with a term of more than 12 months, unless the underlying asset is of low value, a lessee is required to recognize a right-of-use asset representing its rights to use the underlying leased asset and a lease liability representing its obligation to make lease payments.
 The right-of-use asset is depreciated over the shorter of the asset's useful life and the lease term on a straight-line basis.
 All of our preliminary processing and distribution centers and self-operated stores were located on leased properties.
 The depreciation of right-of-use assets was relatively stable from 2019 to 2020, primarily because there was no newly contracted long term lease.
-A significant increase from RMB16.3 million in 2020 to RMB31.1 million in 2021 was mainly due to the long-term lease contract in connection with our new processing and distribution center of 2021.
+A significant increase from RMB16.3 million in 2020 to RMB31.1 million in 2021 was mainly due to the long-term lease contract in connection with our new processing and distribution center in Dongguan.
+We started to pay the monthly rental at RMB2.3 million since the second quarter of 2021.
 Due to the same reasons, the depreciation of right-of-use assets increased from RMB13.9 million for the six months ended June 30, 2021 to RMB17.1 million for the six months ended June 30, 2022.

 Depreciation mainly represented the depreciation of property, plant and equipment mainly in connection with our preliminary processing and distribution centers.
 The depreciation expenses of RMB14.8 million, RMB21.4 million and RMB19.7 million for the years ended December 31, 2019, 2020 and 2021, respectively, included depreciation expenses of RMB7.7 million, RMB5.6 million and RMB1.4 million, respectively, derived from property, plant and equipment acquired upon acquisition of a subsidiary, namely Jinchengtai.
-The depreciation expenses increased from RMB8.7 million for the six months ended June 30, 2022, primarily due to the depreciation in connection with the new processing and distribution center in Dongguan incurred since the second quarter of 2021.
+The depreciation expenses increased from RMB8.7 million for the six months ended June 30, 2021 to RMB10.1 million for the six months ended June 30, 2022, primarily due to the depreciation in connection with the new processing and distribution center in Dongguan incurred since the second quarter of 2021.